kaumbunyongi/kaumbunyongi/README.md

 - 👀 I’m interested in using technology to create great stuff
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on payment gateways
+- Life update: I now work as a civil engineer
+- I plan to work on technologies to advance engineering in my age
 - 📫 How to reach me via mail at kaumbunyongi2@gmail.com

 <!---